 All families applying for financial aid must make an appointment with the Business Office.
 During that time, we can advise you on available resources and help you through the process.

 FACTS Tuition Aid – FACTS Grant & Aid Assessment is a financial aid analysis service that helps the school make data-driven, objective decisions in determining needs-based financial aid.
 All final decisions on aid awards remain with the school.
-TCHS financial aid is a schoolfunded program.
-The aid is given out by grade (9-12) and is depleted rapidly.
-To be considered for financial aid through this program you must apply online at the Trinity Facts Website or you may pick up forms from the Business Office.
+TCHS financial aid is a school funded program.
+The aid is awarded on a first come, first served basis and is depleted rapidly.
+To be considered for financial aid through this program you must apply online at the Facts Website through your RenWeb account.
 The school zip code is 34471.
 Please be sure to apply for the 2021-2022 school year.
 The application for financial aid must be completed by April 15, 2021.
 Applying for financial aid does not guarantee financial assistance.

-McKay Scholarship for Students with Disabilities Program provided over 31,000 Florida students with special needs (who have an IEP) the opportunity to attend a participating private school during the 2015-16 school year.
+McKay Scholarship for Students with Disabilities Program provided over 31,000 Florida students with special needs (who have an IEP) the opportunity to attend a participating private school during the 2021-22 school year.
 Apply online at http://www.fldoe.org/schools/school-choice/k-12-scholarship-programs/mckay/.

 Gardiner Scholarship (Previously the Personal Learning Scholarship Account [PLSA]) — Florida has created this program to help parents individualize the educational plans for their children with special needs.
-This scholarship is for Florida students in kindergarten through 12th grade with one of the following disabilities: autism, cerebral palsy, Down syndrome, Prader-Willi syndrome, Spina bifida, Williams syndrome or Intellectual Disability (severe cognitive impairment).
+This scholarship is for Florida students in kindergarten through 12th grade with one of the following disabilities: autism, cerebral palsy, anaphylaxis, Down syndrome, Prader-Willi syndrome, Spina bifida, Williams syndrome or Intellectual Disability (severe cognitive impairment).
 For more information and/or